https://propellerads.com/publishers/?ref_id=mNXh

 LAKE BUHI - Home To The Tiniest Edible Fish In The World

 Lake Buhi is known for being home to the tiniest edible fish in the world, “Sinarapan,” and the best “Tilapia” fish in the Philippines.
-The unique character of this lake is that it is a body of water surrounded by mountains that looks like a giant volcano crater from an airplane altitude view; actually, it is a crater lake as it is called.
+The unique character of this lake is that it is a body of water surrounded by mountains that looks like a giant volcano crater from an airplane's altitude view; actually, it is a crater lake.

 The crater lake tag is derived from the historical origin of how it was formed as a lake.
 Accordingly, it began during the strongest and the most destructive eruption of Mount Sumagang or Mount Asog, standing beside or fronting the lake location.

-During the eruption, the volcano’s southern side collapsed, rolling the debris of the mountain, the magma, and lava towards the Buhi town side.
+During the eruption, the volcano’s southern side collapsed, rolling the mountain debris, magma, and lava towards the Buhi town side.

-The eroded debris of the volcano formed a crater-like hole blocking the natural passage of the water flowing from the mountains nearby.
-The blockade holds the water, which turns it into a lake.
+The volcano's eroded debris formed a crater-like hole, blocking the natural passage of water flowing from the nearby mountains.
+The blockade held the water, which turned it into a lake.

 Click the play tab below to watch the video on YouTube.

 Different mountain ranges surround the lake.
 On the southeastern side are the Buhi, Camarines Sur, and the mountain sides of Ligao and Malinao of the province of Albay.
 On the eastern side are Tiwi, Albay, and Sagῆay Camarines Sur mountain ranges.
-While on the northern side, the Mount Sumagang range of Iriga City.
+On the northern side is the Mount Sumagang range of Iriga City.

 Visitors can enjoy viewing the serene and pristine beauty of the lake, feeling the soft and cold breezes from the mountains, and the gentle splashing sound of the waves as they kiss the rocks on the shoreline.